7 April 2017

 Today MAXUS 9, Europe’s largest sounding rocket for experiments in microgravity, successfully lifted off from SSC’s (Swedish Space Corporation’s) launch facility Esrange Space Center in northern Sweden.

 The rocket was launched at 11:30 local time and carried nine scientific experiments and a technology demonstrator, altogether 579 kg, to an altitude of 678 km which enabled slightly more than 12 minutes and of stable microgravity, 10-5 g.
 The payload landed safely with a parachute within the impact area and has been recovered by helicopter.
 The payload landed with a parachute within the impact area and will be recovered by helicopter.
-The rocket engineers will then disassemble the payload to enable for the scientists to perform further analyses of their experiments.
+The rocket engineers will then disassemble the payload to enable the scientists to perform further analyses of their experiments.

 One of the main purposes of the different experiments is to investigate different materials and processes in microgravity.
 One example is the XRMON-Diff2 experiment module developed by SSC.
-By using a unique X-ray radiography, samples of the metal alloys Al-Ti and Si-Ge will be studied during the microgravity phase.
+By using unique X-ray radiography, samples of the metal alloys Al-Ti and Si-Ge will be studied during the microgravity phase.
 The selected alloy systems are of industrial relevance and by observing them in in clean microgravity conditions, important benchmark values for ground-based experiments will be obtained and thereby contributing to the improvement of solidification models.